Mahsa0M/unet-3d-arbitrary-input-size/README.md

 # 3D U-Net that accepts inputs of different sizes

+Theoretically, fully convolutional networks are capable of accepting inputs with different sizes.
+But since U-Nets have residual connections between the encoder and the decoder, an additional limit is for the features at each level to have the same size in the encoder and decoder.
+Therefore, only certain input sizes can be acceptable for a fully convolutional U-Net.
+This repo takes inputs of any size and creates batches of acceptable sizes for the 3D U-Net by zero-padding.
+Therefore, there is no hard constraint on the size of the inputs (only an upper and lower limit).
+Since this code was originally written for medical image analysis, the inputs are assumed to be NIFTI  images (this can be changed in the dataloader.)

 Dataset is structured as: ([ ] means arbitrary name, ' ' means should be named exactly the same.)

         [dataset folder] ---- 'main_modality' --- data_train -- files named 'BB[number id].nii.gz'